May 1, 2015

 In January 1478, Leonardo received his first of two independent jobs.
 He was assigned to paint an altarpiece for the Chapel of St. Bernard in the Palazzo Vecchio and, in March 1481, The Adoration of the Magi for the monks of San Donato a Scopeto..
 Unfortunately, neither commission was completed as Leonardo left for Milan shortly after being hired.

 Leonardo worked in Milan for about ten years.
 He was commissioned to paint many pieces of art, some that we still admire today.
 See if any of these ring a bell.
 I'm hoping they do!

 Perhaps one of the most well-known paintings of our time.
-The subject’s expression is what sets it apart from any painting before it.
-There is a subtle smile which Leonardo captured and reproduced remarkably well.
+The subject's expression is what sets it apart from any painting before it.
+There is a subtle smile that Leonardo captured and reproduced remarkably well.
 Thousands if not millions of people have traveled far to see this painting in person.
 You can find it today at the Louvre in Paris, France.